carlosaore/resources/git-best-practices.md

 All feedback given in a PR must be at least addressed, i.e. if you don't want to do it, say why and come to an agreement with your reviewer about this issue.
 Getting a third opinion is a good option.

 When a PR gets LGTMed ("looks good to me"), it will be merged by the author, and the feature branch should be deleted from both the local machine as well as from Github.
+Optional: You may want to do a [squash and merge](https://docs.gitlab.com/ee/user/project/merge_requests/squash_and_merge.html) or to squash the feature branch before sending the PR to have a more readable history.

-If you get a warning that a PR cannot be automatically merged because of conflicts, you have to take back the PR and fix them in your branch (do a rebase or pull from main).
+If you get a warning that a PR cannot be automatically merged because of conflicts, you have to take back the PR and fix them in your branch.
+The best option for that is to do a [rebase](https://docs.gitlab.com/ee/topics/git/git_rebase.html#git-rebase).

 ## Tools